Table of Contents

 Enter the maximum Download and Upload speed provided by your ISP plan.
 It is important that you enter the proper bandwidth allotted to you in order for bandwidth controls to work properly.

-It is recommended for most users to enable our anti-bufferbloat feature.
-This option prevents lag spikes and latency build ups from happening within your network through our use of dedicated network algorithms.
+It is recommended for users with heavy network use to enable our anti-bufferbloat feature.
+This option prevents lag spikes and latency build ups from happening within your network through the use of SQM.
+Anti-bufferbloat will place 30% of your network's bandwidth in reserve in order for the feature to work optimally.

 Setting bandwidth allocations